 Our graduate dual degree programs are structured so that a student can pursue academic work in Information Studies and an additional field of study while fulfilling the requirements of both degrees in approximately three academic years.
 In programs leading to two master’s degrees, the degrees are awarded simultaneously.

 To enter a dual degree program, the student must first be accepted by both of the individual programs before admission can be granted to the dual degree program.
-Learn more about iSchool admissions requirements and deadlines, or contact Carol Carreon, Graduate Coordinator, if you have additional questions.
+Learn more about iSchool admissions requirements and deadlines, or contact the Graduate Program Administrator, if you have additional questions.

-- This innovative, integrated five-year program provides a combined educational path toward obtaining the knowledge necessary to build the information tools of the future.
+- This integrated program provides a combined educational path toward obtaining the knowledge necessary to build the information tools of the future.

 Master's Degree Programs